patbrennan/angular/angular_notes.md

 Note that you can create local references in your templates for use elsewhere - and they can be created on any element.
 However, you can't use them in Ts files - only the template files.
 This can be done by adding `#yourName` & then referencing `yourName` later.

+### More on Directives + Custom Directives

+**Attribute** Directive: changes html attributes.
+Doesn't modify DOM. (possibly with event or data binding) **Structural** Directives: changes the DOM (add or delete elements). (look like attribute w/leading *)

+> NOTE: You can't have more than one structural directive on the same element.

+**Creating a basic attribute directive**: see "./directives/src/app/basic-highlight" folder for example.
+When creating these manually, you must remember to register them in `app.module.ts` under both declarations & the imports.

+> NOTE: It's not really a good practice to directly access elements, however.
+Angular can render templates w/out a DOM.
+Angular isn't limited to the browser - there might be environments where may not have access to DOM.
+If you try to change DOM then, you might get error.
+Ergo it's better to use the "renderer" to build attribute directives.

+Learn more about Renderer2 methods [here](https://angular.io/api/core/Renderer2)

+Use `ng g d directive-name` on the CLI to generate a directive